 The nursing profession is wonderful because there are so many different specialties.
-However, no matter what specialty you are in, the need for quality nursing shoes is paramount.
-Without great shoes, and an awesome pair of compression socks, your legs, feet, and back will take a beating and likely leave you with pain.
+However, no matter your specialty, the need for quality nursing shoes is paramount.
+Without great shoes, and a fabulous pair of compression socks, your legs, feet, and back will take a beating and likely leave you with pain.
 As a nurse and a shoe enthusiast, I’ve examined all kinds of different nursing shoes and rounded them up so you can find the one that best aligns with your needs.

 - Best Nursing Shoes for Women – Really?

 - Benefits of a Quality Pair of Nursing Shoes

 - Best Slip on Nursing Shoes